16160 words, novelette, REPRINT

 Instead of going to her bed, she slipped outside and found her skimmer parked in its usual place.
 Someone had cleaned the blood from it.
 She found her spare glasses in the tool compartment, slipped them on and lifted into the darkness.
 The lions would be hunting and she might catch the pride on their way down to the river.
 The pain in her shoulder faded as she toed the skimmer up to speed and slid through the bright bubble of a yesterday that had never really happened.

-First published in Asimov’s Science Fiction, January 2009.
+Originally published in Asimov’s Science Fiction, January 2009.

 Mary Rosenblum attended the prestigious Clarion West Writers workshop in 1988, where she sold her first SF story to Asimov's Magazine editor Gardner Dozois and her writing career took off.
 She published multiple novels with NY publishers as Mary Rosenblum in SF and Mary Freeman in mystery, was a Hugo and Nebula finalist, won the Sideways and Compton Cook awards, and received a lot of critical acclaim for her fiction, both short stories and novels.
 She began teaching writing more than fifteen years and also works one-on- one with novice writers as a "literary midwife" taking authors through drafts, final editing, publisher-matching, and self promotion of their books, to make sure it gets done right.
 She has twice returned to teach the Clarion West Writers workshop and lives in rural western Oregon where she is a licensed pilot and flies a small plane to as many cool and faraway places as she can.